From first enquiry to event-day performance: this page explains the key steps when planning a professional live band.

 Ceremony, reception, dinner, first dance, party, personal song requests and timing between venue, photography, catering and music matter most.

 Reception, networking, speeches, awards, dinner, brand impact, controlled volume and professional flow are key.
+The corporate event band checklist helps with preparation.

 Planning focuses on energy build-up, dance floor, song selection, breaks, possible extension and suitable follow-up music.